Add more AWS Accounts ¶

 Note this layer was first applied before using the boostrap user.
 Now, that we are working with SSO, credentials have changed.
 So, if this is the first account you add you'll probably get this error applying: "Error: error configuring S3 Backend: no valid credential sources for S3 Backend found."

-In this case running leverage tf init -reconfigure
+In this case running leverage tf init -reconfigure will fix the issue.

 -